navattapaolo/ScanConn/README.md

 2. Create an account or login to VirusTotal, click on your name at the top right and go to "API Key", copy your key and paste it into the file "API-key.txt".

-3. (optional) Add the Wdgn.exe's folder (for Windows) or the netstat file (for Linux) as a system PATH.
+3. (optional) Add the Wdgn.exe's folder (for Windows) or the netstat file (for Linux) as a system PATH,so that you can run WDgn in the terminal just by typing netscan.

     By Paolo Navatta